sebastianbertoli/minimal-mistakes/_posts/2018-01-11-human-mobility.md

 We observe that for most records (96th percentile) the time lapsed between subsequent recordings is within 310 seconds.
 This is sufficient to run our stop-detection algorithms.

 Now let us get a better idea of the data by plotting a random sample on a map.
 We use the popular [Plotly library](https://plot.ly) for this.
-The plot is fully interactive so feel free explore the data on the map.
+The plot is fully interactive so feel free to explore the data on the map.

 ```python
 fig_datsample = plot_datasample(df.sample(df.shape[0]//10, random_state=10))